NJ investigators solve 4-decade-old 'Baby Mary' cold case: officials

-The baby girl’s body was found off of Mt.
-Pleasant Road in Mendham Township on Christmas Eve in 1984.
-She had been wrapped in a towel and put in a plastic bag.
-Her umbilical cord was still attached, and the medical examiner determined she had been alive at the time of her birth, according to the Morris County Prosecutor’s Office.
+The baby girl’s body was found in Mendham Township on Christmas Eve in 1984.
+She was less than a day old when she was abandoned in the remote area, her umbilical cord still attached, according to the Morris County Prosecutor’s Office.

-The baby girl, whose identity was unknown, was baptized by the Rev. Michael Drury of St. Joseph Church, the Mendham Township Police Department chaplain.
-Drury named the baby “Mary.”
+The baby girl, whose identity was unknown, was baptized by the Rev. Michael Drury, of St. Joseph Church.
+Drury, the Mendham Township Police Department chaplain, named the baby “Mary.”

 The identity of Baby Mary’s parents remained a mystery for nearly four decades — until this year when the infant’s mother was identified and charged in the case, law enforcement officials announced Thursday.